 Car rentals are available at airports.
 Shuttles are available at the Kalispell airport.

-Amtrak services both East Glacier and West Glacier.
 Glacier National Park Lodges provides a shuttle (for a fee) that transports West Glacier Amtrak passengers between the train depot and Apgar and the Lake McDonald Lodge.
 Reservations are required.
-See their website for more details.